VDadhichDS/dsbulk_spark/README.md

   FutureWarning
 ```

-### Code explanation
+### Code Explanation

+1. Import SparkSession
-Import SparkSession: The first step is to import the SparkSession class, which is used to initialize and manage Spark operations.
+The first step is to import the SparkSession class, which is used to initialize and manage Spark operations.
+This is essential for starting the Spark application and accessing various Spark functionalities.

+2. Create Spark Session
-Create Spark Session: The SparkSession is configured to connect to Cassandra using specific configurations like host, port, and necessary packages.
+The SparkSession is configured to connect to Cassandra using specific configurations.
+This includes setting the host, port, and necessary packages required to integrate Spark with Cassandra.
+The session is then created or fetched if it already exists.

+3. Reading from Cassandra
-Reading from Cassandra: The script reads data from the specified Cassandra keyspace and table.
+The script reads data from a specified Cassandra keyspace and table.
+This is done using the .format("org.apache.spark.sql.cassandra") method, with the appropriate keyspace and table options passed in.

+4. Selecting Columns
-Selecting Columns: It selects only the num and uuid columns from the retrieved data using the col() function.
+The script selects specific columns (num and uuid) from the loaded data using the col() function.
+This helps in filtering only the required data for further processing or storage.

-Save to CSV: It writes the selected data into a CSV file, with the option to include headers.
+5. Save to CSV
+The selected data is written to a CSV file.
+The .option("header", "true") ensures that the CSV file includes a header row, making the output more readable.

+6. Optional Coalescing
-Optional Coalescing: The commented-out code would combine all the output into a single CSV file, useful for smaller datasets.
+The commented-out line in the script can be used to combine all the output into a single CSV file using .coalesce(1).
+This is useful for smaller datasets but should be avoided for large datasets as it can lead to performance issues.

+7. Stop Spark Session
-Stop Spark Session: The session is stopped to free up resources after the operation completes.
+Once the operation is complete, the Spark session is stopped using spark.stop().
+This is crucial to free up resources and avoid memory leaks.
-Notes:
-Ensure you replace <hostname>, <port>, <keyspace_name>, and <table_name> with actual values for your Cassandra setup.
-The .coalesce(1) option should be used with caution, as it can cause performance issues with large datasets by trying to combine everything into one file.

 ## Troubleshooting